-One Year Into The Job, 3 Big Lessons About Special Counsel Robert Mueller
+A Year Into The Job, 3 Big Lessons About Special Counsel Robert Mueller

 That may mean months of work to prove something Mueller already knows from another source.
 Or it may mean in some cases, Mueller can't prosecute.

-No one knows what inning this is.
+No one knows what inning this is

 The complexity of Mueller's task makes it impossible to assess the special counsel's work from the outside, even after one year.

-Read one way, the record thus far is encouraging for President Trump and his administration — no conspiracy charges tying campaign aides to Russian active measures even after all this time.
-That result, or lack thereof, followed what Trump and his aides call historic cooperation by the White House and his presidential campaign, including with human witnesses and more than one million documents.
-Vice President Mike Pence cited the one-year mark for Mueller's work as a good opportunity for him and the special counsel's office to "wrap it up."
+Read one way, the record thus far is encouraging for Trump and his administration — no conspiracy charges tying campaign aides to Russian active measures even after all this time.
+That result, or lack thereof, followed what Trump and his aides call historic cooperation by the White House and his presidential campaign, including with human witnesses and more than 1 million documents.
+Vice President Pence cited the one-year mark for Mueller's work as a good opportunity for him and the special counsel's office to "wrap it up."

 Read another way, Trump and aides still could have a great deal to fear.
 Prosecutors in New York City, D.C. and Northern Virginia are putting Manafort and Trump's longtime attorney, Michael Cohen, under enormous legal pressure — can they stand it, or might they turn state's evidence?
 What evidence has been given by the people who are already cooperating?